markgbeckett/zx80/hampsons_plane/README.md

 There is also a [WAV](hampson.wav) file that can be played from a PC or MP3 player into a ZX80 or Minstrel 2 via the 'Ear' socket.
 Enter `LOAD` on the ZX80 (or Minstrel 2) and then start playback of the WAV file.
 You will be likely to need a little trial and error to get the volume level right.

-Once loaded, enter `GOTO 100` to start the game.
+Once loaded, enter `RUN` to start the game.

 ## Playing the Game